Psyhang/PsyHang.github.io/_pages/about.md

 # 🏆 Honors and Awards
 - National Scholarship (Top 1%), 2023
-- The First-Class Scholarship for Academic Excellence, Renmin University of China, 2023
+- The First-Class Scholarship for Academic Excellence, Renmin University of China, 2023 and 2022
 - The Third-Class Scholarship for Academic Excellence, Renmin University of China, 2019 and 2020

 # 💬 Conferences and Seminars